Klutz Action Lawsuit Live in Burlington

 And I said, please go get the eye wash.

-Honestly, I'm just listening to this and thinking about the fact that you have industrial safety equipment in your home in every closet.
+Honestly, I'm just listening to this and thinking about the fact that you have industrial safety equipment in your home.
+In every closet, there's like

-do you think that this is something that you could with a little extra care stop from happening as often i'm not sure i could your honor i think
+do you think that this is something that you could, with a little extra care, stop from happening as often?

 I don't wake up every day thinking, I think I'm going to bunk my head today.